singularian/primestring/README.md

 # Usage Bigint

-This converts an input bigint back to binary or hex.
+This converts an input bigint back to binary or hex to identify the list of prime numbers.

 Usage bigint [bigint]